everuth/418-Final-Project/README.md

 dev.off()

 ```
 When we check the correlation between the values for the residuals and the fire data we get a value of 0.9960845 which indicates a 99% correlation.
-The fact that our
-regression model is so closely correlated to our fire density data indicates that this is not successful model for this data set likely because the data violated one
-of the primary assumptions which is that the independent variable should be measured perfectly.
+The fact that our regression model is so closely correlated to our fire density data indicates that this is not successful model for this data set likely because the data violated one of the primary assumptions which is that the independent variable should be measured perfectly.
 We know that our interpolated surface was not a perfect measure of
 precitptation in the summer of 2023.
-When we look at the scatter plot below we can see that while some of the highest desenstieis of fire occur in
-areas with low precipitation many other areas with low precipitation have no fires at all.
+When we look at the scatter plot below we can see that while some of the highest desenstieis of fire occur in areas with low precipitation many other areas with low precipitation have no fires at all.
 ![scatterplot](https://github.com/user-attachments/assets/dd2967ca-d66d-4256-a638-85ca01aa1462)
+**Figure 6.** Scatter plot of fire density frequecy along a precipitation gradient.

-Given what we have just learned about our regression model we know that conducting a geographically weighted regression with the same residuals is not likely
-to produce useable results.
+Given what we have just learned about our regression model we know that conducting a geographically weighted regression with the same residuals is not likely to produce useable results.
 However for the sake of learning more about regression models and how to create them in R we will continue on.
-Next we will conduct a geographically weighted regression to see whether the correlation is stronger in some areas.
 ```
 install.packages("spgwr")
 library(sf)